MyNamesLex/University-Work/3rd-Year/Project/README.md

 # Project

 This repository only includes one part of my final year project.
-This is the product part of it and the dissertation part.
+This is the product section of the project and does not include the dissertation part.

 This product title is 'Using Serious Games To Raise Highway Code Awareness'.